detomon/bliplay/SYNTAX.md

 e:pr:<ticks>
 ```

-This effect slides the current note to the new note set with `a`.
-If currently no note is set, it has no effect.
+This effect slides the current note to the new note set by `a`.
+If no note is currently set, it has no effect.
 If the newly set note is an arpeggio sequence, it slides to the first note in the sequence.
 For example:

 ```blip
 % slide note in 4 steps